 As a parent, you spend a lot of your time trying to teach your child things, but if you stop to think about it, they are constantly teaching you as well.
-Recently I’ve realized just how many great life lessons I’ve learned from my own little one.
-Click through to see what I’ve learned and then I’d love to hear what life lessons your little has taught you below in the comments!
+Recently, I’ve realized just how many great life lessons I’ve learned from my own little one.
+Click through to see what I’ve learned.

 Find joy in the little things

 It doesn’t take much to get a little one excited.
 Something as simple as rocking themselves in a rocking chair is cause for endless beaming and loads of giggles – finding joy in the little things is basically a child’s mantra.
 I’m learning to do the same – taking delight in my morning cup of coffee or a particularly lovely light streaming in through my bedroom window.
 It truly is the little things that make life magical.

 Babies don’t care who is watching or how silly they look doing it, but they love with abandon.
 Giving giant hugs and slobbery kisses is just a part of who my little Fern is and I love that she has no qualms about sharing her affections.
 It’s something I’m not very good at myself, but I am slowly learning from her.

 Do it your own way

 Sometimes I’ll try to impose my will on Fern (i.e. “Let’s go play in the grass!”), but she prefers to do things her own way (i.e. “No Mom, let’s walk on this cool path instead and pick up rocks.”) and I kind of love that about her.
 She knows what she wants and she goes for it – not in an obstinate or disobedient way, she just prefers to explore and enjoy life as it piques her interest.
 Sometimes we’ll be at a play date and all the other kids are playing with the same toys and Fern is off in the next room, reading books and doing her own thing.
 I love it.